Class One contains nursery and reception. Our teacher is Mrs Wilkinson. The higher level teaching assistant is Mrs Brewster.

 Areas of Learning

-During the school day, reception children learn by taking part in whole class activities or group work.
+During the school day, nursery and reception children learn by taking part in whole class activities or group work.
 They also spend time choosing activities that they would like to explore both inside and outside.
 Adults sometimes support their play to develop their investigative skills or they will be allowed to explore independently.

 Provision areas are available inside and outside.
 This is where resources are stored so children are familiar with where to access materials that interest them.
 There is: